brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Riverpod.md

 <hr>
 <br>

-## Access to Provider
+## Access to NotifierProvider / Provider
-- Access Provider by ref
+- Access NotifierProvider by ref
   - ref.read(): will only read the value ONCE
   - ref.watch(): will monitor and read the value when changed.
 When a value has been changed, the build() method will get triggered to rebuild the widget tree.
 This can help eliminating the need for ConsumerStatefulWidget.
 ```dart